moritzvieli/rocketshow/docs/getting-started/getting-started.md

 ## DMX Lighting configuration

-If you don’t plan on using DMX lighting you can skip to the next section “Log in remotely to Rocket Show”.
+- If you don’t plan on using DMX lighting you can skip to the section **Log into Rocket Show from your remote device for the 1st time**.
+- If you plan on using the Enttec DMX USB Pro for your DMX interface you can skip to the section **Log into Rocket Show from your remote device for the 1st time**.
+The default configuration of Rocket Show will correctly detect this interface.
-If you plan on using DMX lighting you need to configure Rocket Show to enable the correct OLA plugins your USB DMX interface.
+- If you plan on using any other DMX interface for DMX lighting you may need to configure Rocket Show to enable/disable the correct OLA plugins your USB DMX interface.

     ### Enable/Disable OLA plugins
     /* Appendix B shows what OLA plugins you need to enable/disable depending on your DMX interface */

     When you have the correct plugins enabled, reboot the Pi for the changes to take effect.

-## Log into Rocket Show on your Pi from your remote device for the 1st time.
+## Log into Rocket Show from your remote device for the 1st time.

 To log in remotely to Rocket Show both your device and the Pi need to be connected to your home network.
 After the PI is finished booting use the browser on your device and type the address rocketshow.local